 The museum of the Ashfield Historical Society is at 457 Main Street (Route 116) near the center of the Ashfield Village, just across from the town common.

-The museum is currently open on Saturdays (please see the calendar page for hours) and by appointment.
-If you would like to tour the archives, please contact either the President, Alden Gray, or the curator, Grace Lesure.
+October - May: The museum is now closed for the winter months. (please see the calendar page for hours).
+If you would like to tour the archives, you may contact either the President, Joanne Ostrowski, or the curator, Grace Lesure.

 The following are among the items on display at the museum: (You can click on the small pictures for a larger view and more information.)

 The building was originally opened as a store in 1830

 by Alvan Hall when it was located on Baptist Corner Road (North Street) behind the Field-Williams Tavern.
 Jasper Bement acquired the store

 in 1832 at a time when Ashfield had a thriving essence industry.
 At least ten distilleries made essences from the oils of peppermint, spearmint,

 spruce, tansy, wintergreen, and other native plants.
 Jasper Bement bottled these essences and each year as many as a hundred local young

 men set out from Ashfield wearing a strap yoke with a basket or tin trunk, to peddle the essences and other wares.
 Jasper Bement's son,

 Joseph, moved the building to its present location in about 1850.